Noncommutative Iwasawa theory arising from Hecke algebras: Introduction

-Our aim in this paper is to explore the noncommutative Iwasawa theory for a $p$-adic family of modular forms and also take Hida's results along a new direction.
-After formulating the Main conjecture for Selmer groups over $\II[[\cG]]$, we also show that a suitable generalization of the strategy of Burns, Kato, Kakde and Hara can be used to prove the Main conjecture over $\II[[\cG]]$.
+Our aim here is to explore the noncommutative Iwasawa theory for a $p$-adic family of modular forms.
+The results of Hida in \cite{hs2} dealt with certain twists of the adjoint representation $\ad{\bosym\rho_0}$, and the Main conjecture formulated here takes care of all the Artin twists arising from the $p$-adic Lie extension $\gal(\inft{F}/F)$ at once (see the Conjecture \ref{main-conj} below).
+After formulating the Main conjecture for Selmer groups over $\II[[\cG]]$, we also show that a suitable generalization of the strategy of Burns, Kato, Kakde and Hara may be build up to prove the Main conjecture over $\II[[\cG]]$.
 Their strategy has been successfully used to prove the main conjecture over totally real fields and for the trivial Galois representation.
-We also give generalizations of the torsion congruences which played a crucial role in the proof of the noncommutative Main conjecture over totally real fields.
+We also generalize the torsion congruences which played a crucial role in the proof of the noncommutative Main conjecture over totally real fields.
+It would have been clear that the methods of Burns and Kato could be generalized to a $p$-adic family of Galois representations.
+However, there remained many technical details to verify in order to accomplish this.
+These details are in trying to generalize those results of Olivier which have been used by Burns and Kato.
+We carefully verify and extend only those results, which were used in the methods of these authors.
+Their results and techniques provide a basis for our proofs based on induction.
+The strategy can be used in general to show the existence of noncommutative $p$-adic L-functions for a $p$-adic family of Galois representations.